felliott/isp-deploy/README.md

 ```

 Click the "Save" button, then go back to the experiment page, and click "Start Experiment Now".
 Note the experiment id in the url (it will be final part of the path), this will be needed to configure ISP in the next step.

+To give another user the ability to add participants:

+1. Click on "Project settings" in the sidebar
+2. Select whether the user should have admin access or read access from the dropdown at the top of the page.
+3. Paste the user's OSF id (from either prod or staging OSF, depending on which was used as the auth provider) into the blank box at the bottom of the page.
+4. Click the green plus sign to add them.

 ### 6. Configure and run ISP: